A Wash in the Oceans

 in New York City

-María Magdalena Campos-Pons and Dineo Seshee Bopape
+María Magdalena Campos-Pons, Dineo Seshee Bopape, and Diedrick Brackens

 I had never so much as heard of Campos-Pons, but her installation felt instantly familiar.
 Ironing boards lean against the wall, bearing vintage photos of what must surely be her ancestors—or those of someone very much like her.
 Videos separate them, with the same size and shape apart from rounded tops, like church windows or altarpieces.
 Their images come and go, María Magdalena Campos-Pons's The Calling (Brooklyn Museum, 2003)but a woman folding the wash easily rules them all.
 She, too, could be an ancestor and a model, but then the installation is, after all, Spoken Softly with Mama.
 A woman must speak softly but carry a big load and it may not go easy.